I am pleased to once again be accepting new therapy clients!

 Availability

 I see clients Monday through Friday, both in-person in West Asheville, and virtually over Zoom.
+See this page for more information.

 Copyright © 2026 Body-Integrated Psychotherapy - All Rights Reserved.